anthemtotheego/SharpSploitConsole/README.md

 Setup - Quick and Dirty
 ==============================

-**Note: For those of you who don't want to go through the trouble of compiling your own I uploaded an x64 binary found in the precompiled binaries folder and will get around to adding an x86.
+**Note: For those of you who don't want to go through the trouble of compiling your own I uploaded an x64 and x86 binary found in the CompiledBinaries folder.
 For those of you who do want to compile your own...
 I used Windows 10, Visual Studio 2017 - mileage may vary**

 1. Download SharpSploit tool from https://github.com/cobbr/SharpSploit.git